agitaprianggi/ruletheworld/task2.md

 When you include a task list in the first comment of an Issue, you will see a helpful progress bar in your list of issues.
 It works in Pull Requests, too!

-And, of course emoji! :sparkles: :camel: :boom:
+And, of course emoji! :sparkles: :camel: :boom: :star: